U.S. CDC finds more clotting cases after J&J vaccine, sees causal link

 So far, three of the 28 have died.
 Previously, as of April 25, the CDC had reported 17 cases of clotting among nearly 8 million people given vaccines.

+The benefits of the vaccine still outweigh the risk and no updates to vaccine policy are needed at this time, CDC official Dr. Sara Oliver said.

-The Advisory Committee on Immunization Practices or ACIP, which advises the U.S. CDC, recommended on April 23 that the U.S. lift a 10-day pause on the J&J vaccinations imposed to review safety data on the clotting issue.
-The panel will review the new data later on Wednesday.
+She was speaking at a meeting of the Advisory Committee on Immunization Practices or ACIP, which advises the U.S. CDC.

+ACIP recommended on April 23 that the U.S. lift a 10-day pause on the J&J vaccinations imposed to review safety data on the clotting issue.

 The CDC said on Wednesday the events appear similar to what is being observed following administration of the AstraZeneca COVID-19 vaccine in Europe.